 We all want to eat better and have a sustainable environment.
 A simple way to do this is to change what we eat.
 Use Quorn mycoprotein to make your favorite meals to obtain the nutritional benefits for a healthier body and in your own way you will contributing to the sustainability of the environment.
 To find out more click here.
 To find out more click here.

 Quorn Spaghetti Bolognese has 90% less saturated fat than a beef version†

 FAQsSee all FAQs

-Quorn mycoprotein is an ingredient in all Quorn products.
-It's a unique and nutritious protein that can form part of a healthy, balanced diet.
-High in protein and fibre, Quorn mycoprotein is also low in saturated fat and contains no cholesterol.
-This high-quality protein contains all nine essential amino acids that are not produced in the body and must be obtained through the food we eat.
-Studies suggest that Quorn mycoprotein may help maintain healthy blood cholesterol levels.
-What's more, they also suggest it may have beneficial effects on blood glucose and insulin, as well as hunger and energy intake.
-Quorn mycoprotein also contains a variety of vitamins and minerals.
-These include potassium, calcium and phosphorus, as well as smaller amounts of selenium, magnesium & zinc.
-Find out more here.
+Quorn mycoprotein, an ingredient in all Quorn products, is a nutritious protein that can form part of a healthy, balanced and varied diet.
+It is high in protein, high in fibre, low in saturated fat and contains no cholesterol.
+This high-quality protein contains all nine essential amino acids which are not produced in the body and must be obtained through the food we eat.
+Quorn mycoprotein contains a variety of vitamins and minerals, it is a source of riboflavin and is high in choline, folate, manganese, phosphorus and zinc.

 Quorn mycoprotein is used as an ingredient in all Quorn products.
 It is made from a natural, nutritious fungus, and is high in protein, high in fibre, low in saturated fat and contains no cholesterol.
 Producing Quorn mycoprotein requires 90% less land, water and carbon emissions than producing animal proteins, so it's also good for the health of our planet.
 Find out more here.